-The Sahara API uses the Keystone Identity Service as the default authentication service.
-When Keystone is enabled, users who submit requests to the Sahara service must provide an authentication token in the X-Auth-Token request header.
-A user can obtain the token by authenticating to the Keystone endpoint.
-For more information about Keystone, see the OpenStack Identity Developer Guide.
+The sahara API uses the OpenStack Identity service as the default authentication service.
+When the Identity service is enabled, users who submit requests to the sahara service must provide an authentication token in the X-Auth-Token request header.
+A user can obtain the token by authenticating to the Identity service endpoint.
+For more information about the Identity service, please see the keystone project developer documentation

-Also with each request a user must specify the OpenStack tenant in the url path, for example: '/v1.1/{tenant\id}/clusters'.
-Sahara will perform the requested operation in the specified tenant using the provided credentials.
+With each request, a user must specify the OpenStack tenant(now known as project) in the url path, for example: $\frac{1}{1}{\text{tenant_id}}$ Sahara will perform the requested operation in the specified tenant using the provided credentials.
 Therefore, clusters may be created and managed only within tenants to which the user has access.